alsontay/COCO-YOLO-Pascal-DetectionAnnotationConverter/README.md

 - Each conversion script will require different arguments as inputs (refer to example) and will output the converted annotation to the correct format.
 - Do note that the conversions are only accurate to .2dp, hence mulitple conversions may not result in same outputs.
 ### Requirements:
-- python
+- python3 (anaconda recommended)
 - argparse
 - xml-python
 - opencv-python
 - pycocotools

- These packages by using pip in command line, assuming python is already installed:
+ These packages by using pip in command line (anaconda) prompt, assuming python anaconda is already installed:
   - `pip install argparse`
   - `pip install xml-python`
   - `pip install opencv-python`